Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 A [time spine](/docs/build/metricflow-time-spine) is essential for time-based joins and aggregations in MetricFlow, the engine that powers the dbt Semantic Layer.

-To use MetricFlow with time-based metrics and dimensions, you must provide a time spine table.
-This table serves as the foundation for time-based joins and aggregations.
+To use MetricFlow with time-based metrics and dimensions, you must provide a time spine.
+This serves as the foundation for time-based joins and aggregations.
 You can either:

-- Create a time spine SQL table from scratch, or
+- Create a time spine SQL model from scratch, or
-- Use an existing table in your project, like a `dim_date` table
+- Use an existing model in your project, like `dim_date`.

-And once you have a time spine table, you need to configure it in YAML to tell MetricFlow how to use it.
+And once you have a time spine, you need to configure it in YAML to tell MetricFlow how to use it.
 This guide will show you how to do both!

 ### Prerequisites
 Before you start, make sure you have: